Support and resistance: what is it and how to identify it

 You can use previous notable support or resistance levels as markers for possible entry and exit points, as well as indicators of future movement.
 It's important to note that major support and resistance levels are rarely exact figures.
 It's unusual for a market to hit exactly the same price time after time before reversing, so it's probably more useful to think of them as support or resistance zones.

-Technical indicators or trend lines – such as the ones covered later in this article – can provide dynamic support or resistance levels that move as the chart progresses.
-Support and resistance levels for different markets will often be based on different factors, so developing the ability to recognise which levels are going to impact a market’s price can take time.
-For that reason, it is important to practise identifying support or resistance levels using historical charts.
+Technical indicators – such as moving averages covered later in this article – or trend lines can provide dynamic support or resistance levels that move as the chart progresses.
+Support and resistance levels for different markets will often be based on diverse factors, so developing the ability to recognise which levels are going to impact a market’s price can take time.
+For that reason, it’s important to practise identifying support and resistance levels using historical charts.

 How to draw support and resistance lines

-If you’re using support and resistance levels from a previous timeframe, choose a short timeframe, for example 15 minutes.
+If you’re using support and resistance levels from a previous time frame, choose a short time frame, for example 15 minutes.
 Then, draw the levels from the one-hour and four-hour time frames on the 15-minute frame.
-If the levels from the longer time frames are very similar or equal to the levels from the shorter time frame, these could be considered strong levels of support and resistance.
+If the levels from the longer time frames are similar or equal to the levels from the shorter time frame, these could be considered strong levels of support and resistance.

-The moving average indicator is another way to identify support and resistance levels, and draw them on a chart.
+The moving average can be used as a support and resistance indicator and is another way to identify support and resistance levels and draw them on a chart.
 With the indicator enabled, draw a diagonal line from the highest peak to the lowest peak to see which way the trend is moving.
 If the trendline moves up, this moving average line will act as a level of support and vice versa.
 This is called dynamic support or resistance, because the levels are constantly changing.

-If you are using trend lines, make sure you have at least three peaks or three troughs before you draw your lines, so that you have a useable trend line.
-Then, once you've plotted the trendlines onto your chart, your uptrend line will be the support level, while the donwtrend line will be the resistance level.
+If you’re using trendlines, make sure you have at least three peaks or three troughs before you draw your lines.
+Then, once you've plotted the trendlines onto your chart, your uptrend line will be the support level, while the downtrend line will be the resistance level.
 As with moving average support and resistance levels, these levels are dynamic.

 Support and resistance trading strategy

 Another strategy used in support and resistance trading is the breakout strategy, whereby traders wait for the stock price to move outside either level.
 A breakout is not just a slight movement beyond the support or resistance levels.
-It is defined by particularly sudden and rapid movement with increased momentum, which creates opportunities for profit.
+It’s defined by particularly sudden and rapid movement with increased momentum, which creates opportunities for profit.
+But remember, losses can also occur.

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.